mohamedjolti/browser-request-listener/README.md

 ```
 - 2 Add a PreListener for each request :
-  1. The params argument contains the payload of the request
+  the **params** argument contains the payload of the request,
-  2. The sender is an object that allows you to check if the request has been performed by Fetch or Xhr and the sender instance is the XHr instance or the fetch call
+  the **sender** is an object that allows you to check if the request has been performed by Fetch or Xhr and the sender instance is the XHr instance or the fetch call

 ```javascript
 browserRequestListener.addPreHttpRequestListener(function (params,/**@type {Sender}  */ sender) {